 The playground was rebuilt between 1997 and 1998.
 In 2021, the playground was improved with new play equipment, spray shower area, plantings and upgraded infrastructure.

 Who is this playground named for?

 This playground is named for William McKinley (1843-1901), the twenty-fifth President of the United States.
 He was born on January 29, 1843 in Niles, Ohio and attended Allegheny College in Meadville, Pennsylvania.
 In 1876 McKinley was elected to the House of Representatives, where he served until 1891 when he was elected governor of Ohio.
 He was reelected in 1893.
 McKinley defeated Democratic nominee William Jennings Bryan during the presidential race of 1896 and was inaugurated on March 4, 1897.

 During President McKinley’s tenure, the U.S. adopted the highest tariff rate in its history and restored the gold standard.
 His administration was responsible for the Open-Door Policy, which promoted equal commercial and industrial rights for all foreign nations conducting business in China.
-On April 25, 1898 the president declared war against Spain to protect American interests in Cuba.
-With the conclusion of the war in December, the United States emerged as a world power, having annexed Puerto Rico, Guam, Hawaii, American Samoa, and the Philippines.
-Re-elected in 1900, President McKinley was shot by an anarchist in Buffalo, New York on September 6, 1901.
-He died on September 14, and vice-president Theodore Roosevelt succeeded to the presidency.
+On April 25, 1898, the president declared war against Spain to protect American interests in Cuba.
+At the close of the war, the U.S. emerged as a world power, having annexed Puerto Rico, Guam, Hawaii, American Samoa, and the Philippines.
+Shortly after his re-election, President McKinley was shot by an anarchist in Buffalo, New York on September 6, 1901.
+He died on September 14, and Vice President Theodore Roosevelt (1858-1919) succeeded to the presidency.